 Human Rights Watch group published a report on the UAE’s unjust treatment and exploitation of migrant workers such as low wages, withholding of employee’s passports and the extremely hazardous working conditions.
-The Human Rights Watch also presented some recommendations to the UAE government to improve the working conditions of migrant workers and they lauded the government’s swift response on making efforts to better the plight of migrant workers in the region.
+The Human Rights Watch group also presented some recommendations to the UAE government for improving the working conditions of migrant workers and lauded the government’s swift response on making efforts to better the plight of migrant workers in the region.
 However, migrant workers still receive $106 to $250 monthly which is way below the national average wage.